Definition of Interest Rate Swap

 Interest Rate Swap Valuation

-The net present value (NPV) of the two streams of interest payments must be the same at the beginning of the transaction, which means that both the counterparties pay an equal amount of money over the tenure of the underlying asset.
-All the future interest payments to be made during the life of the bond are estimated, which is then discounted using the expected inflation to arrive at the NPV of the transaction.
+The net present value (NPV) of the two streams of interest payments must be the same at the beginning of the transaction, which means that both counterparties pay an equal amount of money over the tenure of the underlying asset.
+All the future interest payments to be made during the bond’s life are estimated, which is then discounted using the expected inflation to arrive at the NPV of the transaction.
 It is easier to calculate the NPV for the fixed rate bond given that the periodic payment is equal, while it is very tricky in the case of the floating rate bond as it is like a benchmark (say LIBOR), which can always change.

 Why Invest in Interest Rate Swap?